boytchev/mannequin.js/docs/userguide.md

 # Initialization

-The **mannequin.js** library is provided as a JavaScript module that uses Three.js.
+The **mannequin.js** library is provided as a set of JavaScript modules.

 ### Minimal program

-Here is a reasonably minimal program that creates a male figure in the browser ([live example](https://boytchev.github.io/mannequin.js/examples/example-minimal.html)):
+Here is a reasonably minimal program that creates a male figure in the browser ([live example](example-minimal.html)):

 ``` xml
 <!DOCTYPE html>